 What about modern people?

 These Chinese people also lived in caves, made fires, and used stone and bone tools.
-But now they wore fur and leather clothes.
+But during the Ice Age they started to wear fur and leather clothes.
 They were hunters and gatherers.
 Probably they also spent a lot of time fishing, like other Pacific Rim people in Japan and Ecuador about the same time.

 The oldest pottery in the world